laxa88/monogame-pong/README.md

 - CSharpier `v1.2.4`
 - Monogame Content Builder `v0.0.4`

-Additionally, if OmniSharp doesn't make work, make sure the `dotnet` SDK is up-to-date.
+Additionally, if OmniSharp doesn't work, make sure the `dotnet` SDK is up-to-date.
 As of writing, it was `.NET 6.0 SDK (v6.0.302)`

 ## Settings